QEHS-Websites/Introductory-HTML/README.md

 Click Here</a>
 - Starting with WYSIWIG Boilerplate, develop Boilerplate for childPages / Templage.html, <a href="https://github.com/QEHS-Websites/Introductory-HTML#atom-html-boilerplate-to-introductory-cs-boilerplate-in-a-child-template-file">
 Click Here</a>
+- Text Data Entry, see below and additional "To Include Ideas"
+  - Headings and Paragraphs Tags
+  - Sub Script and SuperScript Tags
+- Image Lesson and See Below

+Additional Ideas
 - Reference Repositories, <a href="https://github.com/QEHS-Websites/Template-Websites">Click Here</a>
   - Template Single Page Website: See File and Folder Structure with included `ReadMe` Files (`.md` illustrated for GitHub Markdown, `.txt` also possible)
   - Template Multipage Website: TBA